• Skip to main content

 2. Moats

 A moat is a body of water surrounding a castle, often used for defence.
-Fairytale castles are frequently depicted with moats, which add to their romantic and fantastical ambience.
+Artists and storytellers often depict fairytale castles with moats, enhancing their romantic and fantastical ambience.

 3. Drawbridges